bn-l/GithubExtractor/README.md

 const ghe = new githubExtractor({
     owner: "octocat",
     repo: "Spoon-Knife",
-    // The default setting is false so it IS case sensitive.
-    // I.e. by default, Readme.md is a different file to README.md.
+    // The default: Readme.md is a different file to README.md
     caseInsensitive: false,
 })
 ```